camunda/camunda-bpm-platform/engine-dmn/feel-scala/README.md

 ## How to use it?

-Add the factory including the FEEL engine to your project by copying the jar file or adding the project as dependency.
+Add the factory including the FEEL engine to your project by copying the [jar file](https://github.com/camunda/feel-scala/releases) _(feel-engine-factory-${VERSION}-complete.jar)_ or adding the project as dependency.

 ```xml
 <dependency>